What Are Hemorrhoids?

 Often the result of extreme straining at the gym, or lifting or coughing or squatting, etc, this is a painful blue lump that suddenly appears at the margin of the anus and can be painful for up to a week.
 It is a subcutaneous clot of blood arising from a ruptured blood vessel.

 Hemorrhoids are covered by the bowel surface called mucosa and mucosa does not have many itch receptors.
-So if the main problem is extreme itch, the cause is not hemorrhoids, it is a skin problem.
+So if the main problem is extreme itch, the cause is almost certainly not hemorrhoids, it is a skin problem.
 The skin is loaded with itch receptors.
 The anal canal is lined with skin and this can develop dermatitis as can the skin surrounding the anus.
 This is an inflammation of the skin that can lead to severe itching and discharge of unpleasant fluid.
 The treatment is not hemorrhoid banding!
 The treatment should be designed to deal with the underlying skin condition and its cause.

 This is an inflammatory disorder of the rectum (proctum).
 It presents with bleeding, mucus, urgency to go to the toilet, more frequent bowel movements and sometimes with a lot more gas or even lower abdominal pain.
 Diagnosis requires a simple short scope (sigmoidoscopy) to look at the rectal lining.
 Treatment includes special intestinal anti-inflammatory medications.